karanacesin/Dawna-Backmeier/README.md

   -inhancing my ASL skills and talking with people from the deaf community <br />

-For more information about me take a look at my Linkedin profile https://www.linkedin.com/in/karanacesin/
+For more information about me take a look at my Linkedin profile https://www.linkedin.com/in/karanacesin/ or my personal site https://dawnabackmeier.netlify.app/

 For any questions contact me at karanacesin@yahoo.com